 GLOVES AND SKATES

 With your skates, take out the laces and pull back the tongues.
-You can also use a little foot powder to get rid of the s
+You can also use a little foot powder to get rid of the smell.
+Take some time to check your skate blades for rust, cracks, and abnormal wear.
+You can always visit your local pro shop to replace the blades rather than buy a new pair of skates.

 All youth players must wear an HECC approved helmet.
 Every HECC approved helmet includes a sticker that has the expiration date of the helmet.
 Youth players are NOT allowed on the ice for any activity with a helmet that is expired.
 If a player is found with a helmet that has expired, the player should be removed from the ice immediately.
 At this point, there is no penalty associated with wearing an out of date helmet.
 Coaches/Parents - check your helmets now before the season starts!